Chuck Yeager: Test pilot – breaking the sound barrier

-"Breaking the Sound Barrier" (1947) Official USAF Bell X-1 promotional film reel.

 After the war, Yeager remained in the U.S. Army Air Forces.
 Upon graduating from Air Materiel Command Flight Performance School (Class 46C), Yeager became a test pilot at Muroc Army Air Field (now Edwards Air Force Base).
 After Bell Aircraft test pilot Chalmers "Slick" Goodlin demanded to break the sound barrier, the USAAF selected the 24-year-old Yeager to fly the rocket-powered Bell XS-1 in a NACA program to research high-speed flight.
 Under the National Security Act of 1947, the USAAF became the United States Air Force (USAF) on September 18.

 Yeager stands in front of the Bell X-1 named Glamorous Glennis.
 He named all of his assigned aircraft in some variation after his wife.

 Yeager's flight was scheduled for October 14.
 Two nights before his flight, Yeager went horseback riding with his wife and fell, breaking two ribs under his right arm.
 Worried the injury would remove him from the mission, Yeager had a civilian doctor in nearby Rosamond tape his ribs.
 (Note: In some versions of the story, the doctor was a veterinarian; however, local residents have noted that Rosamond was so small that it had neither a medical doctor nor a veterinarian.)

 To seal the hatch of the XS-1, the pilot needed to hold the hatch in position and use their right arm to slam down a heavy lever.
 Yeager would not be able to seal the hatch with his broken ribs, so Yeager secretly asked his friend and fellow project pilot Jack Ridley for a solution.
 Ridley sawed off the end of a broom handle for Yeager to use as a lever to seal the hatch.

 Yeager is in the Bell X-1 cockpit.